NIP omega-categorical structures: the rank 1 case: Abstract

 \section{Abstract}

 We classify primitive, rank 1, $\omega$-categorical structures having polynomially many types over finite sets.
-For a fixed number of 4-types, we show that there are only finitely many such structures and that all are built out of finitely many linear or circular orders interacting in a restricted number of ways.
+We show that there are only finitely many such structures with a fixed number of 4 types and that they are built out of finitely many linear or circular orders interacting in a restricted number of ways.
 As an example of application, we deduce the classification of primitive structures homogeneous in a language consisting of $n$ linear orders as well as all reducts of such structures.